csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

-**From a purely performance-facing point of view, `document.write()` itself isn’t that special or unique.** In fact, all it does is surfaces potential behaviours already present in any synchronous script—the only main difference is that `document.write()` guarantees that these negative behaviours will manifest themselves, whereas other synchronous scripts can make use of alternate optimisations to sidestep them.
+**From a purely performance-facing point of view, `document.write()` itself isn’t that special or unique.** In fact, all it does is surfaces potential behaviours already present in any synchronous script — the only main difference is that `document.write()` guarantees that these negative behaviours will manifest themselves, whereas other synchronous scripts can make use of alternate optimisations to sidestep them.